Cocktail Recipes/ New Year's Eve/ Party/ Summer Recipes

 There is no special equipment that you need to make this drink, but a drink muddler and a jagger may come in handy.

 A muddler is a bartender’s tool, used to pestle / mash / to muddle fruits and herbs in the bottom of the glass to release their flavor.
 In this recipe, it’s used to squeeze the juice out of the lime and to release fragrant oils from the lime zest.
-You can buy metal or wooden muddler.
-I have bought a wooden one (it’s shown above on the photo) and it works fine, but it gets discolored if you will use it with fruits like strawberries.
+You can buy metal or wooden muddlers.
+I have bought a wooden one (it’s shown above on the photo) and it works fine, but it gets discolored if you use it with fruits like strawberries.
 You can use this muddler to make other drinks, like a mojito.
 Instead of a muddler, you can use a wooden pestle or wooden spoon.

-Jigger is an hourglass-shaped measuring cup used to measure alcohol or juice when making drinks (it’s shown above on the photo).
+A Jigger is an hourglass-shaped measuring cup used to measure alcohol or juice when making drinks (it’s shown above on the photo).
 If you like making drinks at home you’ll find it very useful!
 You can also look for other shot glasses or cups in your home, which have a similar capacity.
 For example, I’ve found that my soft egg holder holds exactly 30 ml which is 1 fl oz.

 What kind of glass to use